Hugh Robertson (politician): Education

 Robertson was educated at The King's School, Canterbury.
-He then read Land Management at the University of Reading from 1982 to 1985, obtaining a BSc (Hons) degree, before attending the RMA Sandhurst between 1985 and 1986.
+He read Land Management at the University of Reading from 1982 to 1985, obtaining a BSc (Hons) degree, before attending the RMA Sandhurst between 1985 and 1986.

-In April 2014, Robertson was awarded a Distinguished Fellowship by the University of Reading in recognition of the role he played in the London 2012 Olympics.
-He was awarded an honorary doctorate from the University of Bedfordshire in November 2017 for his contribution to sport.
+In March 2014, Robertson was awarded a Distinguished Fellowship by the University of Reading in recognition of the role he played in the London 2012 Olympics.

 Career

 Robertson served as an officer in the Life Guards from 1982 to 1995, rising to the rank of Major.
 Robertson saw active service in Northern Ireland, Cyprus, The Gulf War and served with the UN peacekeeping force UNPROFOR in Bosnia and Herzegovina.
-He also commanded The Household Cavalry on the 1993 Queen's Birthday Parade and at the 1993 State Opening of Parliament.
+In 1993, he commanded the Household Cavalary for the Queen's birthday parade at the state opening of Parliament.

 From 1995 until 2001, he was a banker with the investment management division of Schroders, then head of new business development for the property division.

 Parliamentary career

-Robertson was the Member of Parliament for the constituency of Faversham and Mid Kent, a large constituency in Kent, which stretches from the outskirts of east Maidstone to the rural areas of The Weald and Faversham.
-He doubled his majority at both the 2005 and 2010 elections.
+Robertson was the Member of Parliament for the constituency of Faversham and Mid Kent from 2001-2015.

 Having shadowed this post in Opposition, he was appointed a Parliamentary Under-Secretary of State as the Minister for Sport and the Olympics in the Department for Culture, Media and Sport in May 2010.

-In September 2012, he was promoted to Minister of State in the Department of Culture, Media and Sport as the Minister for Sport, Olympic Legacy Tourism and was appointed a Privy Councillor.
-He took The Equal Marriage Bill through Parliament.
-In 2013, he moved to be Minister of State at the Foreign and Commonwealth Office responsible for the Middle East, North Africa and Counter Terrorism.
-He was involved in John Kerry's Middle East Peace initiative, the Iran nuclear deal negotiations and the Geneva Peace process to end the war in Syria.
+In September 2012, he was appointed as Minister of State in the Department of Culture, Media and Sport as the Minister for Sport, Olympic Legacy Tourism, and was sworn as a Privy Councillor in October.

+In October 2013, he was appointed Minister of State at the Foreign and Commonwealth Office.

 He stood down from government in the 2014 reshuffle and was knighted for his work as Minister for the Olympics during London 2012 and his work in the Middle East.

 In January 2015 Robertson announced that he would stand down from Parliament at the next general election.